silvadasilva/CPSC481-2018S/en/pages/about.md

 | Mid-term      | 15%   |
 | Final         | 30%   |

-Participation is assessed via two sub-components: (1) tutorial participation, and (2) online participation in surveys.
+Participation is assessed via two sub-components: (1) tutorial participation, and (2) in-class participation.

 Midterm and Final are closed-book exams where your knowledge retention, reasoning and written communication skills will be assessed.